Trojan Attacks on Neural Network Controllers for Robotic Systems: Proposed backdoor Trojan attack design

 The Trojan network is a lightweight, fully connected multilayer perceptron.
 Its input consists of the robot’s current pose and the desired destination coordinates:

 and its output is a single scalar multiplier, hereafter denoted as $m\geq 0$.
-This multiplier is applied to both wheel velocities generated by the main controller network to produce the final output of the neural controller.
+This multiplier is applied to both wheel velocities generated by the main controller network to produce the neural controller's final output.